morrowcj/stat877_final-proj/data/readme.md

 # data file descriptions

-All files with the `wisasp_gwa-data` prefix are the data files.
+All files with the `gwa-files/wisasp_gwa-data` prefix are the data files.
 Below are descriptions of each file according to the file extention

 * `.bed`: binary file containing genotype information for each genet*SNP